aidan-bailey/aidan-bailey.github.io/index.md

 ---
 layout: page
 title: Hello!
-permalink: /about/
+permalink: /
 ---

 I'm Aidan, a human being that
 likes general human things,
 such as hiking, reading, dancing and playing instruments.
-I also like to think and discuss.
+I particularly like to think and discuss.

 <!-- In fact, I like thinking and discussing so much that I am
 pursuing a Masters of Science at the University of Cape Town.